Pylons/pyramid/docs/narr/extending.rst

 "overridden" by integrators as necessary, but decorators cannot.

-It's also often helpful for third party application "extenders" (aka "integrators") if you break your ZCML into separate files which do very specific things, and include them in the application's main ``configure.zcml`` via ``<include file="otherfile.zcml"/>`` statements.
-This way, an integrator can avoid including any ZCML he does not want by including only the ZCML files which contain the registrations he needs.
+It's also often helpful for third party application "extenders" (aka "integrators") if the ZCML that composes the configuration for an application is broken up into separate files which do very specific things.
+These more specific ZCML files can be reintegrated within the application's main ``configure.zcml`` via ``<include file="otherfile.zcml"/>`` statements.
+When ZCML files contain sets of specific statements, an integrator can avoid including any ZCML he does not want by including only the ZCML files which contain the registrations he needs.
+He is not forced to "accept everything" or "use nothing".

 Extending an Existing Application
 ---------------------------------